Five Cellular Automata

 Here are successive images (reduced by 50% in width and height) showing typical screens for all five cellular automata (these are snapshots of dynamic screens):

-Fullsize screenshots are given in the subsections of this documentation.
+Fullsize screenshots are given in the subsections of this documentation as follows:

 A cellular automaton consists of: